 Semiconductors and X-ray analysis

-Within the semiconductor industry, X-ray analysis such as that provided by Malvern Panalytical provides the crystal growers with an unrivalled non-destructive measuring ‘tape’.
+Within the semiconductor industry, X-ray analysis such as that provided by Malvern Panalytical provides the crystal growers with an unrivaled non-destructive measuring ‘tape’.
 The divisions on our X-ray measuring tape are around 0.1 nm and our measuring tape can be in excess of 1000 nm long.
 This is just right for the kinds of dimensions used in the creation of the electronic devices.
 Our X-ray analysis is often used at the early stages of the fabrication process.
 Powder diffraction and X-ray fluorescence can be used to establish the quality of the raw materials used in the process.
 They are making sure that the building blocks (bricks) are of the right quality.

-Schematic diagrams such as that shown below are used in the industry, in this example, to depict the layers in a device such as a light emitting diode (LED).
-LEDs are used in displays, 3 light emitting diodes are used to create a single pixel and there are typically >100,000 pixels in a typical mobile phone display.
+Schematic diagrams such as that shown below are used in the industry, in this example, to depict the layers in a device such as a light-emitting diode (LED).
+LEDs are used in displays, 3 light-emitting diodes are used to create a single pixel and there are typically >100,000 pixels in a typical mobile phone display.
 The diagram is analogous to an architect’s illustration and is often accompanied by the expected dimensions of the layers (in nanometers) and the chemistry of the layers.

 So, what’s our conclusion?

 It’s that to build something as extraordinary as a mobile phone you need some pretty special tools with some pretty special capabilities.
 Harnessing X-rays to become our tape measure is a skill that Malvern Panalytical has built up over the years.
 We’re proud to be players in the global communications revolution and a provider of tools used in the semiconductors supply chain.